VeriorPies/MineCloud/README.md

 ## Diagram
 ![Diagram](/images/MineCloudDiagram.png)
-For more details, please refer to the [wiki page](https://github.com/VeriorPies/MineCloud/wiki/How-does-MineCloud-work%3F)!
+*For more details, please check out the [wiki page](https://github.com/VeriorPies/MineCloud/wiki/How-does-MineCloud-work%3F).*

 ## How To Setup?